-In a Derby system, the properties returned in the DriverPropertyInfo object are connection URL attributes, including a list of booted databases in a system (the databaseName attribute).
+In a Derby system, the properties returned in the DriverPropertyInfo object are connection URL attributes.

 Databases in a system are not automatically booted until you connect with them.
 You can configure your system to retain the former behavior, in which case the steps described in this section will continue to work.
 See "derby.system.bootAll" in the Derby Reference Manual.